chrispentester/Injection/C# Injections/README.md

 ## C# Injections

-Collection of local and remote injections for C# rolled into one
+Collection of shellcode execution and remote injections for C# rolled into one